mwertich/mwertich.github.io/_pages/about.md

 Personal Info
 ======
-Grüezi, I am Martin Wertich, a first-year MSc student in Computer Science at ETH Zurich.
+Hi, I am Martin Wertich, a second-year MSc student in Computer Science at ETH Zurich.
-I currently work as a Research Assistant at the ETH AI Center, where my student colleagues and I aim to develop an RLHF (Reinforcement Learning from Human Feedback) pipeline for LLMs (Large Language Models) using Active Learning.

 My interests lie in the field of Theoretical Machine Learning with the focus on the mathematical intuition behind it.
 I am particularly interested in the mathematics of Deep Learning,  Learning Theory, and Optimization Theory.
 My goal is to pursue a PhD in Machine Learning after completing my Master's degree, to make a small contribution to understanding the inner workings of advanced ML methods, even for non-mathematicians.

+I worked as a Research Assistant at the ETH AI Center until September 2025, where I and my student colleagues developed an RLHF (Reinforcement Learning from Human Feedback) pipeline for LLMs (Large Language Models) using Active Learning.

 Research Interests
 ------